wp-plugins/adaptive-images/readme.txt

 = Does the plugin help with art direction? =

 No!
 Simple as that.
-Art direction in responsive images is an entirely different, yet important, problem.
+Art direction https://usecases.responsiveimages.org/#art-direction in responsive images is an entirely different, yet important, problem.
 This plugin does not tackle with it.
-But it works in a supplementary way.
+But it works in a supplementary way without interfereing with other solutions that do.
 This means that you can combine it with any art direction solution.
 This plugin will continue to work and serve resized versions of your responsive images even after you have done art direction on them.